- Selling a used car starts with preparation, having your documents in order and understanding the process makes everything smoother.

 Lenders will generally be okay with you selling your car if there is an outstanding loan on it, but you will need to tell them.

-You will also need to tell the prospective buyer there is finance owing.
+You will also need to tell the prospective buyer that there is finance owing.
 If you are relying on the sale of the vehicle to pay off the loan amount, the buyer will likely need to pay that amount directly to the lender.

-In the event you owe more than what the vehicle is worth, you’ll need to make up the difference, unless you have what’s called ‘gap insurance’ which covers you in case of negative equity.
-Car loan contracts also often have fees for terminating the loan early which will likely apply.
+In the event you owe more than what the vehicle is worth, you’ll need to make up the difference, unless you have what’s called ‘gap insurance’, which covers you in case of negative equity.
+Car loan contracts also often have fees for terminating the loan early, which will likely apply.

 If you’d rather get the best possible price for your car then you’ll need to find a private buyer.
 There are some companies that buy used cars that might give a better price than dealers, but again they are still out to profit, so there will likely be a discount.

-Your strongest chance at a fair price is to find someone who is in the market for a new (old) car themselves.
 Carsales.com.au, Gumtree and Facebook Marketplace are the most popular spots to put a listing.
 If you’re feeling lucky, you could even put a handmade sign up, perhaps on the vehicle, listing the price and your contact details for passers by.

 When you’ve found a buyer